JezaChen/PyQtInspect-Open/README.md

 It requires **full access to the Python source code** of the debugged program.

 If you typically run **PyQt5 applications** using `python xxx.py param1 param2`,
-just add the `-m PyQtInspect --direct --file` argument between `python` and `xxx.py`, like so: `python -m PyQtInspect --direct --file xxx.py param1 param2` to start PyQtInspect.
+just insert the `-m PyQtInspect --direct --file` argument between `python` and `xxx.py`, like so: `python -m PyQtInspect --direct --file xxx.py param1 param2` to start PyQtInspect.

 If the debugged program uses **PySide2/PyQt6/Pyside6**, you need to add the `--qt-support` parameter to specify the corresponding Qt framework.
-For example, for a PySide2 program, the full command is `python -m PyQtInspect --direct --file xxx.py --qt-support=pyside2 param1 param2`.
+For example, for a PySide2 program, the full command is `python -m PyQtInspect --direct --qt-support=pyside2 --file xxx.py param1 param2`.

 The complete command is: